Make a handprint Christmas tree t-shirt using your kids’ hands and feet.

 Cut out the hands and feet.
 You will need 1 of each print.

-Use the hand and foot templates to trace the handprints and 1 footprint onto the back of the heat and bond sheets.
-You can make as many hands as necessary to fill out your tree.
-We used 9 hands and 1 foot plus 1 star for a child-size shirt.
+Use the hand templates to trace the handprints onto the back of the heat and bond sheets.
+Make as many hands as necessary to fill out your tree.
+We used 9 hands for a child-size shirt.
 These were reduced 75% to fit.

-Follow the package directions to iron the Heat and Bond onto the appropriate colored fabric.
-The hands go on the green fabric, the foot on brown fabric, and the star on yellow fabric.
+Follow the package directions to iron the Heat and Bond onto the brown, yellow, and green fabrics.
+The hands go on the green fabric, the foot on the brown fabric, and the star on the yellow fabric.

 Next, cut out the hands, feet, and star.
 Leave the Heat and Bond on the fabric as you cut.